The Development and Pilot Testing of a New MR Imaging Protocol to Quantify Myeloma Disease Burden and Bone Loss (LOOMIS)

 Time Frame: At baseline and six months

-This questionnaire assesses the experience of the novel imaging scan, whether any pain/discomfort was experienced.
-These answers are recorded on a 5 point likert scale where the lower number represents a better outcome.
+This questionnaire assesses the experience of the Novel Magnetic Resonance (MR) and Dual-energy X-ray Absorptiometry (DXA) scans.
+Answers were recorded on a 5 point Likert scale where the lower number represents a better outcome.

 At baseline and six months